Indya Moore

-Indya Adrianna Moore (born January 17, 1995) is an American actor and model.
-They (Note: Moore uses they/them and she/her pronouns.
-This article uses they for consistency.) are known for playing the role of Angel Evangelista in the FX television series Pose.
-Time named them one of the 100 most influential people in the world in 2019.
-Moore is transgender and non-binary, and uses they/them and she/her pronouns.
+Indya Adrianna Moore (born January 17, 1995) is an American actress and model.
+She (Note: On August 31, 2026 Moore shared on an Instragram story that she no longer identifies as non-binary and uses she/her pronouns.) is known for playing the role of Angel Evangelista in the FX television series Pose.
+Time named her one of the 100 most influential people in the world in 2019.
+Moore is a transgender woman.

 Early life

-Assigned male at birth, Indya Moore is a Bronx native of Haitian, Puerto Rican, and Dominican ancestry.
-At the age of 14, they left their parents' home due to their parents' transphobia, and entered foster care.
-They moved around frequently during this time, eventually living in all five boroughs of New York City.
-After being frequently bullied, Moore dropped out of high school during their sophomore year.
-They began working as a model at the age of 15, and eventually earned their General Equivalency Diploma.
+Indya Adrianna Moore was born on January 17, 1995 in New York City.
+Assigned male at birth, Moore is a Bronx native of Haitian, Puerto Rican, and Dominican ancestry.
+At the age of 14, she left her parents' home due to her parents' transphobia, and entered foster care.
+She moved around frequently during this time, eventually living in all five boroughs of New York City.
+After being frequently bullied, Moore dropped out of high school during her sophomore year.
+She began working as a model at the age of 15, and eventually earned her General Equivalency Diploma.

 Career

 Early work

-Moore became a model at the age of 15, and began working shoots for Dior and Gucci, despite the fashion industry's initial treatment of them as a risky choice.
+Moore became a model at the age of 15, and began working shoots for Dior and Gucci, despite the fashion industry's initial treatment of her as a risky choice.

-Although Moore was booking modeling jobs, they became increasingly disenchanted with the fashion industry and its emphasis on body image.
+Although Moore was booking modeling jobs, she became increasingly disenchanted with the fashion industry and its emphasis on body image.
 Moore met ballroom dancer Jose Gutierez Xtravaganza while doing background for the television series The Get Down.
-He encouraged them to pursue acting and sent Moore to an audition for the independent film Saturday Church.
+He encouraged her to pursue acting and sent Moore to an audition for the independent film Saturday Church.
 Moore landed the role of Dijon, and the film was screened at the Tribeca Film Festival.
 The Hollywood Reporter called it "sweet and soulful".
 The film was later released on January 12, 2018, by Samuel Goldwyn Films.

 In early 2017, Moore walked in New York Fashion Week and was photographed for Vogue España.
-That year, Moore appeared in Katy Perry's music video for the single "Swish Swish", and performed live with Perry on the May 20, 2017, episode of Saturday Night Live, where they were credited as a member of the House of Xtravaganza.
+That year, Moore appeared in Katy Perry's music video for the single "Swish Swish", and performed live with Perry on the May 20, 2017, episode of Saturday Night Live, where she was credited as a member of the House of Xtravaganza.
+In 2017, Moore was working on the short film Spot, in which she had a leading role.